 Orlando Golf Courses: Top 8 Greens for Great Games

-While it may best be known as the home of Disney World delights, Orlando and its immediate environs offer golfers 110 courses within a 45-mile range.
+While it may be known as the home of Disney World delights, Orlando offers golfers 110 courses within a 45-mile range.
 It’s a kid-in-a-candy-shop selection for true golf lovers.
 In fact, many PGA Tour pros make Orlando their home, due to the wealth of options for practice play when not on tour.
-Additionally, Orlando has more topographical diversity than any other part of the Sunshine State, utilizing acreage from former orange groves, farmland, wetlands, and occasional undulating terrain to present an array of golfing opportunities.
+Additionally, Orlando has more topographical diversity than any other part of Florida, utilizing acreage from former orange groves, farmland, wetlands, and undulating terrain to present golfing opportunities.
 To see the best, here are the top Orlando golf courses.

 Top 8 Orlando Golf Courses Players Can’t Miss

 Open only to club members and registered guests staying at Bay Hill Club and Lodge, this 27-hole layout sweeps across 270 acres along the shores of Butler Chain of Lakes.
 It presents a challenging but fair test for pros and amateurs alike.

 For serious players, Bay Hill is a must.
 That compelling obligation stems from the resort’s longtime association as Arnold Palmer’s winter home and its status as an annual PGA Tour stop.
 However, Bay Hill’s strength lies in its bunkering that protects greens.
 The practice facility is first rate as well.

 Set in the midst of an open meadow, New Course is Jack Nicklaus’ tribute and homage to the famed Old Course at St. Andrews, Scotland.